Scientist in a white lab coat looking through a microscope accompanied by colorful screen images on computer monitors in the background.

 Language Requirements No language requirements.

-Breadth Requirement A minor or Graduate/Professional certificate is no longer required but may be completed by students who wish to receive one.
+Graduate School Breadth Requirement A doctoral minor or graduate/professional certificate is not required but may be completed by students who wish to receive one.
 The decision to fulfill a minor or certificate should be requested at the time of certification.
 In general, most minors or certificates require a minimum of 9 didactic credits in a single degree program (e.g., neuroscience, population health, genetics).
 Focused minors or certificates usually require approval from the related program or department and may involve additional rules or credits.
 Check with the program in which you have an interest early in the process.

 Required Courses

 Choose your coursework in consultation with your major professor.
-The Graduate School requires a minimum of 32 total credits prior to taking the CBMS prelim B and 51 credits to graduate (any combination of didactic or lab courses, seminars and research).
+The Graduate School requires a minimum of 32 total credits prior to taking the Comparative Biomedical Sciences prelim B and 51 credits to earn the degree (any combination of didactic or lab courses, seminars and research).

 • 20 didactic credits.